gitterbuggin/armada/README.md

   not real S3 sleep, so idle battery drain is higher than it should be.
 - **Black screen during Steam launch.** Sometimes there is a 30-60s black screen before Steam becomes fully visible, often following an update or restart.
+- **Red tint.** Some devices show a red tint on the panel after Steam restart.
+It is intermittent and a reboot clears it.
 - **Steam Machine onboarding.** Sometimes you see the Steam Machine onboarding before choosing your language.
 Tap through it to continue.
 - **QAM is unmapped on Ayaneo devices.** Use Home+A to open the Quick Access Menu.